Director: Michael Srulevich, DO, MPH

-The Hospice and Palliative Medicine Fellowship at Philadelphia College of Osteopathic Medicine trains physicians to address the medical, psycho-social, emotional and spiritual needs of patients, and their loved ones, who face serious and life-limiting illnesses.
+The Hospice and Palliative Medicine Fellowship at Philadelphia College of Osteopathic Medicine is a one-year program that trains physicians to address the medical, psycho-social, emotional and spiritual needs of patients and families facing serious and life-limiting illnesses.

 We participate in ERAS (Electronic Residency Application Service), and the Match is conducted through NRMP (National Resident Matching Program).
 Deadlines and additional information may be found on the NRMP website.